paulcalvano/paulcalvano.github.io/_posts/2025-08-17-ai-bots-and-robots-txt.markdown

 ## When Did Sites Start Adding AI Crawlers to robots.txt

 In August 2023, ChatGPT added [documentation](https://platform.openai.com/docs/bots){:target="_blank"} about its crawler, including instructions on how site owners can block them.
 Shortly afterwards, articles with [instructions](https://www.theverge.com/2023/8/7/23823046/openai-data-scrape-block-ai){:target="_blank"} on how to block ChatGPT started appearing, it was discussed in [Hacker News](https://news.ycombinator.com/item?id=37030568){:target="_blank"} and there were also claims that some sites were [scrambling to block](https://arstechnica.com/information-technology/2023/08/openai-details-how-to-keep-chatgpt-from-gobbling-up-website-data/){:target="_blank"} AI agents.
-While the claims may have sounded sensational, the same month the number of sites that included rules for GPTBot in robots.txt files went from 0 to almost 125k sites!
+While the claims may have sounded sensational, the numbers supported it.
+In August 2023 the number of sites that included rules for GPTBot in robots.txt files went from 0 to almost 125k sites!
 A month later it was 299k sites.
-By November it was referenced on 578k websites!
-That’s a massive adoption rate in a short period of time.
+By November GPTBot was referenced on 578k websites!
+That’s a massive increase in a short period of time.

 In the tables below you can see the number of websites referencing specific User-Agents in their robots.txt files month to month.
 Claudebot first appeared in December 2023 on just 2,382 sites (increasing to 30k within 4 months) and PerplexityBot appeared in January 2024 with just 157 sites (increasing to 31k in April 2024).
 These were not picked up as quickly as GPTBot, which may have been due to limited public awareness of the rise of these models.